Nadine2016/knative/cli-reference.md

 ## Application commands
 {: #cli-application}

 Before using application commands, you must be targeting a [project](#cli-project).
 An application runs your code to serve HTTP requests.
-The application has a private URL for incoming requests.
+The application has a URL for incoming requests.
 Use application commands to create, display details, and update, and delete applications.
 {: shortdec}